Hacking as a Hobby #2 (Hacker's Computing)

 caliber50

-You now have more freedom in cyberspace than ever before.
+You can now enjoy more freedom in cyberspace than ever before.

 Penetration Testing